naveenkumar-s563104/my2-Kottidi/README.md

 ****************************
 # what is this going to be ?
+This table gives information about four important sports, the reasons why one should play them and for how much time.
 |Name of the Sport|Why do you need to play this?|How much time?|
 | -----------------|--------------------|----------------------|
 |Basket ball      |   Can grow tall             | one hour     |